 to collapse a trip/leg.

-If the side sheet is not enabled (see Sheet settings), you can click the entire row to expand or collapse a trip/leg.
+If the Trip details sheet is not enabled (see Layout option), you can click anywhere in the entire row to expand or collapse a trip/leg.
 The image below displays the different levels: scheduled trips, legs, and missions.

 This feature enables you to have a detailed timeline view of the trip.
 If enabled, selecting a row on the Trips page will display information on the Trip details sheet.

-- To view details of individual legs, from the upper-right corner of the Trips page, click Sheet Settings
+- To view details of individual legs, from the upper-right corner of the Trips page, click Layout options

 .
 The Show trip details sheet slider is displayed.